-You have the right to receive your data in a commonly-used format that can be read by a computer, and also to have your data sent to another data controller.
+You have the right to receive your personal data in a commonly used and machine-readable format and the right to transmit those data to another controller.

-- processing is done on the basis of your consent or a contract; and
+- the processing is based on your consent or a contract; and

 Right to object

-In certain situations, you have the right to object to some operations we perform on your personal data.
-You may invoke you right:
+In specific situations, you have the right to object to specified processing.
+You can object to:

-- when processing of your personal data is based on Article 6(1)(f) GDPR that is, when processing is necessary for the purposes of the legitimate interests pursued by Oktawave or by a third party, including profiling, on grounds relating to your particular situation;
+the processing of your personal data where that processing is necessary for the purposes stemming from legitimate interests pursued by Oktawave or a third party, including profiling, on grounds relating to your particular situation;

-- when we process your personal data for purposes related to scientific or historical studies, or for statistical purposes, on grounds relating to your particular situation.
+the processing of your personal data for statistical purposes, on grounds relating to your particular situation.

-Remember, however, that when despite of your objection we conclude that there are important, legitimate grounds for processing that override your interests, rights and freedoms, or the basis for establishing, pursuing or defending claims, we will continue to process your personal data encompassed by the objection.
-If you disagree with such an assessment of the situation, you can exercise your right to file a complaint with the relevant public authority (more information below).
+However, please remember that if, despite the objection you have filed, we assess that there exist compelling legitimate grounds for processing which override your interests, rights and freedoms, or grounds for the establishment, exercise or defense of claims, we shall continue the processing of your data covered by the objection in question.
+If you do not agree with such assessment of the situation, you can exercise your right to file a complaint with a supervisory authority (see below).

-Of course, if you have any comments about how we do things, we encourage you to first contact our Data Protection Officer - .
-It is an independent person who, within our structure, is responsible for ensuring that we fulfil the obligations related to the processing of personal data.
-If we make any mistakes anywhere, DPO will definitely take the appropriate steps.
+Naturally, if you have comments about our actions, we encourage you to contact our Data Protection Officer first: .
+The DPO is an independent person within our structure who is responsible for ensuring that we fully comply with the obligations concerning personal data protection.
+If we make a mistake anywhere, the DPO shall surely take appropriate steps.

 If you wish to file a complaint with a supervisory authority, you can find a list of local authorities responsible for personal data protection in the European Union together with their contact details on the following website: https://edpb.europa.eu/about-edpb/board/members_en.
 In Poland, the competent supervisory authority is the President of the Personal Data Protection Office (PUODO).